 What is the 1911 pistol?

-The 1911 has been around since, well… 1911.
+The 1911 pistol has been around since, well… 1911.
 As the joke goes, it has won two world wars.
-The 1911 is a single-action, semi-automatic, magazine-fed, recoil-operated pistol originally chambered for the .45 ACP cartridge.
+The classic firearm is a single-action, semi-automatic, magazine-fed, recoil-operated pistol originally chambered for the .45 ACP cartridge.
 It served as the standard-issue sidearm for the United States Armed Forces from 1911 to 1985.
 While it’s not a standard issue weapon in the military any longer, the 1911 still retains a serious following from the competition realm to law enforcement and everyday carry advocates.
 But where did its reputation for unreliability come from?

 Why does the 1911 have a reputation for unreliability?